swapnil1987/databases/README.md

 ## Databases based on research papers

-1. Fragmentation and Commodity Markets, IMF Working Paper 2023
+1. Fragmentation and Commodity Markets, IMF Working Paper, Alvarez et al., 2023
     - dataset of production and bilateral trade flows of the 48 most important energy, mineral and agricultural commodities.